citp/privacy-policy-historical/d/dx/dxc/dxc.technology.md

 In this regard, DXC may collect personal information from you including your name, phone number, email address, or other information you choose to provide at various times, for example, when you complete an online form or request or participate in an online community.

 You can make or change your choices about receiving either subscription or general communications at the data collection point, within your account preference settings or by using other methods, which are listed in this Privacy Statement.
+You may opt-out at any time using the links at the bottom of any email or via the [DXC Preference Center](https://connect.dxc.com/PreferenceCenter).

 Please note, this option does not apply to communications primarily for the purpose of administering business relationships, including contracts, support, or other administrative and transactional notices where the primary purpose of these communications is not promotional in nature.